 A small number of students may transfer between courses, both to and from Chemistry (perhaps up to 4% of students will make some change), but the number of Chemistry students who fail and/or drop out of the university is very small indeed – typically, around 4.5% each year.

-Our student feedback regularly places us as one of the top Chemistry departments in the UK for teaching according to the National Student Survey (NSS).
+Our student feedback regularly places us among the top Chemistry departments in the UK for teaching according to the National Student Survey (NSS).

 Normally about 45 per cent of our chemistry undergraduates are women.

 We were the first Department in the UK to achieve the Athena Swan Gold award for commitment to women in science and this was renewed for a further 3 years in October 2015 making us the longest held recipient of the Gold Award on record.

 Yes.
 You can sign up for an MChem course where you spend Year 4 at an overseas university.